-Sessions are individually tailored to achieve goals of strength and flexibility within alignment.
-Symmetry and breathe are key focuses of my work.
+Sessions are taught by both Pam Warshay and her studio staff.
+Lessons are individually tailored to achieve goals of strength and flexibility within alignment.
+Symmetry and breathe are key focuses of the work.
 Asymmetries, imbalances, structural weaknesses and past or current injuries are addressed to help shape each session, each time.

 In 2013 I began my Indian Club Swinging journey.
 I developed Complete Clubs, a contemporary and full body approach using classic Indian Club Swinging.
 I incorporate club swinging into my private practice and also present Complete Clubs course work, teaching both Pilates instructors and exercise enthusiasts how to add Indian Club Swinging into their repertoire.

 I hold a BFA in dance/performance from Florida State University, attended the University of Michigan and am a graduate of the Fiorello H. LaGuardia H.S. of the Performing Arts in NYC.
 As a young dancer my formative training was at the Joffrey Ballet School and The Martha Graham School.
 I feel very fortunate to have been immersed in such a unique pre-professional dance training experience and attribute my teaching, eye for alignment and ability to progress my students with careful, consistent growth to my dance training."